-When you install ERL, the installation process creates two portfolios automatically:
+When you install ERL Server, the installation process creates two portfolios automatically:

 - L-EZTA This enables the Explain database, which is required by Z39.50.
 Refer to The Z39.50 Option for more information. - L-SAMPLE This enables you to install the Database Training Subsets and Directory of Databases, which are on the SilverPlatter Resource CD.
+The setid for the TEST0001 database is TEST.

 Additional portfolios are created when you install database licenses.
+The portfolio limit is 7000.
 Ultimately, it is these "license" portfolios that determine the expiration dates and maximum users for all databases.
 You cannot edit license portfolios.
-The ERL server software includes a feature that lets you arrange to receive warning email messages before your licenses expire, so that you can contact SilverPlatter about renewal before the license expires.
-For details of how to do this, see "Setting up email notice of license expiry" on page 4-5.
+The ERL Server software includes a feature that lets you arrange to receive warning email messages before your licenses expire, so that you can contact SilverPlatter about renewal before the license expires.
+For details of how to do this, see "Setting up email notice of license expiry" on page 4-7.